SimplifiedLogic/Nitro-CELL-FREE_AUTOMATIONS/README.md

 <img width="750" height="507" alt="Nitro-CELL_ExampleAutomation" src="https://github.com/user-attachments/assets/7eeef77f-ffd7-4719-a50c-3f6b9b42baf2" />
 </p>

-# Nitro-CELL-FREE_AUTOMATIONS
-FREE Nitro-CELL Excel Automation Workbooks!

-## Sample Automations!
-This project contains FREE Creo Parametric Batch Export Automations using Nitro-CELL!
+# Nitro-CELL FREE AUTOMATION Workbooks
+The Excel Workbooks in this REPO are provided at NO COST executable automation examples for Creo Parametric using Nitro-CELL.

+# Is a License Required?
+A: NO!

-These can be used by <strong>-EITHER-</strong> Nitro-CELL FREE or Purchased License Users.
+These automations can be used by <strong>-EITHER-</strong>
+* Nitro-CELL FREE Users, or
+* Nitro-CELL Purcahsed License Users.
+NOTE: Creo Parametric License is (obviously) required!

 ## Minimum Requirements
 * Creo Parametric